-For an undeleted record, the body includes all non-empty fields from the original record, in addition to system fields.
+For an undeleted record, the body includes all record and system fields from the original record.
+If fields are empty, they're included with empty values.

 Apex Change Event Messages

 Fields in a change event message are statically defined, just like in any other Apex type.
 As a result, all record fields are available in the change event message received in an Apex trigger, regardless of the operation performed.
 The event message can contain empty (null) fields.